NuevoFoundation/workshops/content/english/ml-machine-learning/simple-linear-regression/_index.md

 # Let's write some code!

-Navigate here to access the Jupyter notebook and play with the documents: [Nuevo Foundation - Simple Linear Regression](https://linearregression.nuevofoundation.repl.co/)
+Navigate here to access the Replit panel and play with the documents: [Nuevo Foundation - Simple Linear Regression](https://linearregression.nuevofoundation.repl.co/)

 [image 1]()